pcanas/chicago-oejp/index.md

      style="float: left; margin-right: 20px; width:350px;" />

 First we quickly see how their inspection results are distributed to get a rougth idea baout the data.
+The following plot shows the 5 violations that have the largest relative difference between low and high income neighborhoods.

 <div style="clear: both;"> </div>